Suhail270/AY-CRM/README.md

 Set your database up according to how I did for the sake of consistency and to avoid conflicts.

-If you face an error like this: ***django.core.exceptions.ImproperlyConfigured: Set the SECRET_KEY environment variable***, chances are that your error lies in line 26 of settings.py.
+If you face an error like this:

+        ***django.core.exceptions.ImproperlyConfigured: Set the SECRET_KEY environment variable***

+chances are that your error lies in line 26 of settings.py.
 Uncommenting that line should make your project work.

 I do encourage you to clone this project and play around with it to get a feel of it and the various functionalities I have implemented within it.